Fully quantum description of the Zundel ion: combining variational quantum Monte Carlo with path integral Langevin dynamics: Introduction

 As an alternative to DFT-AIMD, very accurate calculations using embedded-fragment second-order M{\o}ller-Plesset perturbation theory (MP2) have been carried out and gave satisfactory results despite the shortness of the MD trajectories (6 ps of equilibration and 5 ps of production run)\cite{Willow2015}.
 Perturbative theories such as MP2/MP4 or the most advanced quantum chemistry techniques such as Coupled Cluster (CC) calculations are indeed suffering from a poor scalability with the number of particles $N$ in the system.

-Thus, the field of interest of these methods is typically the study of electronic properties at zero temperature and structural relaxations of small systems.
+To overcome this major limitation, many-body representations of water and other aqueous systems appear to be a possible route to describe accurately proton transfer properties at a cost marginally higher than that associated with empirical force fields.
+The many-body approach has witnessed tremendous recent advances since numerous polarizable potentials have been proven to be closely accurate to CCSD(T) reference.\cite{Cisneros2016} Some of them, namely the MB-pol \cite{Babin2013,Babin2014,Medders2014}, provide a correct description of water from the gas to condensed phase, outperforming all models currently available.
+Building upon this formalism, several many-body representations have also been introduced for protonated water.\cite{Pinski2014,Yu2016}

-Quantum Monte Carlo (QMC) techniques constitute a very interesting alternative to study aqueous systems, since the scalability of the method ($N^{3-4}$) makes the simulations of very large systems computationally affordable with a much greater accuracy than DFT in most cases.
-Recently, it has been demonstrated that QMC techniques provide results as accurate as the basis set converged Coupled Cluster (CCSD(T)) for small neutral or charged water clusters\cite{alfe,water_Needs}.
-Consequently, QMC can now be used as a benchmark method and certainly benefits from its intrisically parallel formulation in modern supercomputers.
+While keeping an explicit description of the electronic structure, Quantum Monte Carlo (QMC) techniques constitute a very interesting alternative to study aqueous systems, since the scalability of the method ($N^{3-4}$) makes the simulations of very large systems computationally affordable with a much greater accuracy than DFT in most cases.
+Recently, it has been demonstrated that QMC techniques provide results as accurate as the basis set converged CCSD(T) for small neutral or charged water clusters\cite{alfe,water_Needs}.
+Consequently, QMC can now be used as a benchmark method and certainly benefits from its intrinsically parallel formulation in modern supercomputers.
 The price to pay here is the systematic statistical incertitude arising from the stochastic nature of the QMC approach, which can however be reduced by generating longer Markov chains as the error is inversely proportional to the square root of the number of QMC generations.

 Some strategies have thus been developed to incorporate the intrinsic QMC noise into a classical statistical mechanics framework of nuclei at finite temperature $T$.
 For instance, the Coupled Electron Ion Monte Carlo (CEIMC) method relies on the Born-Oppenheimer (BO) approximation for treating finite temperature ions coupled with ground state electrons.
 The Boltzmann distribution function of the ionic degrees of freedom is sampled at fixed temperature via a Metropolis MC simulation based on the electronic energies computed during independent ground state QMC calculations\cite{Pierleoni2004,Pierleoni2006}.
 Another strategy is to resort to a Langevin MD approach to correlate the noise driving the Langevin Dynamics (LD) of the system by the QMC forces covariance.
 In that case, the wave function parameters are optimized by Variational Monte Carlo (VMC) calculations along the MD path such that the electronic solution has always energies and forces as close as possible to the true BO surface\cite{Attaccalite2008,Mazzola2014}.